-About that last one.
-Maybe you think your new bouncer Maurice is enough security for any small business.
-But bars have tremendous cash flow, making them a constant target for nefarious deeds.
-Plus, security video implemented with a POS system can help you quickly nail down and identify any bad behavior … from either side of the bar.
+About that last one: Maybe you think your new bouncer is enough security for any small business, but bars have tremendous cash flow, making them a constant target for nefarious deeds.
+Plus, security video implemented with a POS system can help you quickly nail down and identify any bad behavior, from either side of the bar.

 Any slab of wood with drinks can technically be called a “bar,” but we all know successful bars and taverns are all about atmosphere.
 Whether it’s a sports bar with 40 TVs, or a gastropub with amazing snacks and craft beers, whatever space you create needs to reflect your preferences, as well as those that reflect the neighborhood.